Creating Email Sequences and Sales Funnels – Part 1

 Coming up Next

 In part two, we’ll look at how to spread your content out over time by creating email sequences and sales funnels.
-I’ll show you specific techniques for creating a pathway which leads your reader towards your desired end goal.
+I’ll show you specific techniques for creating a pathway that leads your reader towards your desired end goal.